When coming to campus, we want you to have reliable access to all University services.

 Suggested Specifications for Purchasing New Computers

-- Operating System: Windows 10 or higher or Mac OS 10.12 Sierra
+- Operating System: Windows 10 or higher or Mac OS 10.13 High Sierra or higher

 - Memory: minimum of 8GB RAM recommended.